dsshean/TheSimulation/README.md

 ## Project Overview

+CURRENTLY NON FUNCTIONAL - STILL UNDER DEVELOPMENT

 TheSimulation is an experiment to explore simulation theory utilizing Large Language Models (LLMs).
 This project investigates how LLMs can be used to create various types of simulations through language, serving as a proxy for different scenarios and environments.

 The project aims to use LLMs to generate and analyze diverse simulated scenarios, including: